 There are no perforations provided in the panelled parapet walls.
 The construction of panelled parapet walls is economical as compared to other types of parapet walls.
 Panel parapet walls provide a beautiful pleasing appearance to the buildings.

 Sloped parapet walls are generally provided for the sloped roof structures which are generally constructed for the industrial and trussed buildings etc.

-This parapet walls come with a slope which helps to drain off the rainwater.
+These parapet walls come with a slope that helps drain the rainwater.
 The main purpose of providing sloped parapet walls to the buildings is to protect the roof from leakages.